-1. Autumn Timber Festival & Pocono Food Truck Festival & Art on the Mountain, Shawnee Mountains Ski Area
+1. Pocono Food Truck Festival & Art on the Mountain, Shawnee Mountains Ski Area

-The following weekend (October 19-20), the competition is of the culinary kind.
-Over 25 food trucks from the Pocono Mountains, Lehigh Valley, New Jersey and New York City vie to be fan favorite during the Pocono Food Truck Festival.
-Festival goers can munch on offerings that run the gamut from savory to sweet, then cast a vote for the best.
-The event also features the 7th Annual Art on the Mountain Show and Sale.
-More than 35 artists and artisans show and sell their work inside Hope Lodge.
+Over 20 food trucks from the Pocono Mountains and surrounding areas vie to be fan favorite during the Pocono Food Truck Festival.
+Festival goers can munch on offerings that run the gamut from savory to sweet.
+The event also features live music and scenic chairlift rides.

-2. 7th Annual Craft: Beer, Spirits & Food Festival, Bethel Woods Center for the Arts
+2. The Big Sip, Bethel Woods Center for the Arts

 Crisp mountain air and refreshing craft beer mix to make this a favorite fall event.
 The grounds of Bethel Woods Center for the Arts provide a scenic setting to host regional beer, spirts, cider and mead makers.
-Visitors can enjoy samples while browsing a variety of food and artisan vendors and listening to live music during the 7th Annual Craft: Beer, Spirits and Food Festival.
+Visitors can enjoy samples while browsing a variety of food and artisan vendors and listening to live music during the The Big Sip.

 3. Hawley Harvest Hoedown & Rocktoberfest, throughout Hawley

 This quintessential small-town festival is a staple of fall in the Lake Wallenpaupack region.
 Main Street and the surrounding side streets overflow with activities during Hawley Harvest Hoedown.
 There are food and craft vendors, a petting zoo, horse-drawn hayrides, street performers and a scarecrow parade.
 Other festivities include glass demonstrations, face painting and games for every age.
 Rocktoberfest at the Hawley Silk Mill offers all the flavors of a traditional Oktoberfest celebration.
-There are craft beer tastings, plenty of food- including soup sampling and soup to go- plus live music with Eric Rudy and The Village Idiots.
-The day culminates with a high-energy Bluegrass and Folk show at the Ritz Theatre.
+There are craft beer tastings, plenty of food- including soup sampling and soup to go- plus live music.

 Quiet Valley Living Historical Farm